-5.6 Integration of the Market Response in Belgium 201717
+5.6 Integration of the Market Response in Belgium 201918

 Market Response is a crucial market dynamic during difficult situations on the electricity grid, especially in tough conditions, when adequacy problems arise.
-European (2009/72/CE and 2012/27/CE) and national policy makers as well as regulators are pushing for an increased development of Demand Side Response (DSR) and Market Response (MR)18.
+European (2009/72/CE and 2012/27/CE) and national policy makers as well as regulators are pushing for an increased development of Demand Side Response (DSR) and Market Response (MR)19.
 This effort is mirrored by market stakeholders' demands (FRP, BRP, producers, suppliers, third party aggregators and customers) to fine-tune the methodology used to identify the volume of Market Response in Belgium in the context of the volume determination of strategic reserve.

-In 2015, Elia has launched a questionnaire to the BRPs, Elia grid users and/or aggregators to estimate the Market Response in moments of systems stress.
 In 2017, key stakeholders on the market have expressed their willingness to be involved with the development of a new methodology to determine Market Response in Belgium in the scope of the volume determination of strategic reserve.
 In the context of the "Implementation Strategic Reserve" task force, a subgroup "Demand Response Study" was created in January 2017 to design the most adequate methodology for determining these volumes of Market Response.
 The methodology was designed based on interactions with stakeholders, over the course of four workshops and bilateral interviews.

 Market Response, as used in the context of the volume determination of strategic reserve, encompasses all market reaction in the energy-only market to extraordinarily high prices.
-Market reaction in normal price conditions (prices < $150 \in /MWh$) is already considered in the normalized load profile constructed by Elia for its adequacy study.
-The newly developed methodology allows determining the volume of Market Response that is available when extraordinarily high prices (> $150 \in /MWh$) occur.
+Market reaction in normal price conditions (prices < $150 \mbox{€/MWh}$) is already considered in the normalized load profile constructed by Elia for its adequacy study.
+The newly developed methodology allows determining the volume of Market Response that is available when extraordinarily high prices (> $150 \mbox{€/MWh}$) occur.
 It was concluded that the method can estimate the market response across all different consumer segments.

-Based on close workshops and inputs of consultants, it was concluded that all available Market Response can be taken into account with the following three-fold approach: the global market response volumes will be estimated based on the analysis of the aggregated demand and supply curve of the day-ahead market of EPEX Belgium (section 5.6.1).
-This analysis will be complemented with a qualitative questionnaire (section 5.6.2) to assess the activation details and finally verified with a sanity check (section 5.6.3).
+Based on close workshops and input of consultants, it was concluded that all available Market Response can be taken into account with the following three-fold approach: 1) the global market response volumes will be estimated based on the analysis of the aggregated demand and supply curve of the day-ahead market of EPEX Belgium.
+2) This analysis is to be complemented with a set of defined the activation details.
+3) These results then undergo a sanity check for verification purposes.